adajimglez/git_lesson/Index.md

-# Weldome to my website
+# Welcome to my website

 This is a simple webpage for github tutorial.